ccs-summer-2019/1.1.1-computer-setup/README.md

 ## Python Versions with Homebrew

-You can manage python versions with Homebrew.
+You can manage Python versions with Homebrew.

 Install Python 3: